Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups: Desingularization of Richardson varieties and flatness for the -action

 $(X^{u,v}_{w})_{\partial \mathbb{P}_{{\bf j}}}$ is the inverse image of $\partial \mathbb{P}_{{\bf j}}$ under the standard quotient map $E(T)_\bp\times^T X^{u,v}_{w}\to \bp$, and $\partial X^{u,v}:= \left((\partial X^{u})\times X^{v}\right)\cup \left(X^{u}\times (\partial X^{v})\right).$ \end{lemma}

 \begin{proof} Consider the following diagram where both the horizontal right side maps are locally trivial fibrations with left side as fibers:

-Since the two horizontal maps are fibrations and $m''$ is a smooth morphism (cf. proof of Lemma \ref{lem5}), it suffices to show that $\hat{m}':\bar{\Gamma}_{0}\times X^{u,v}_{w}\to X^{2}_{w}$ is a flat morphism.
-By Lemma \ref{lem6}, it suffices to show that
+Since the two horizontal maps are fibrations and $m''$ is a smooth morphism (cf. proof of Lemma \ref{lem5}), to prove that $m$ is flat, it suffices to show that $\hat{m}':\bar{\Gamma}_{0}\times X^{u,v}_{w}\to X^{2}_{w}$ is a flat morphism.
+By the analogue of Lemma \ref{lem6} for $\Gamma$, it suffices to show that

 is a flat morphism, which folows from Lemma \ref{lem9}.